Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills

 \subsection{Illustrative Examples}

-To make the above adaptation paradigms more concrete, this section provides illustrative examples drawn from two representative application settings: retrieval-augmented generation (RAG) and code-execution-based tasks.
-These two settings are chosen because they highlight the central role of tool use in agentic AI systems, while exhibiting distinct tool–agent interaction patterns and evaluation protocols.
+We illustrate the adaptation paradigms through two representative settings: retrieval-augmented generation (RAG) and code-execution-based tasks.
+These settings highlight the central role of tool use in agentic AI while exhibiting distinct interaction patterns and evaluation protocols.

-For each application, we present a pair of examples that correspond to the A1 and A2 paradigms.
-The paired examples share the same form of tool-call action, i.e., document retrieval or executing code, respectively.
-This allows us to clearly contrast tool-feedback–based agent adaptation (A1) with agent-output–based agent adaptation (A2).
-Finally, we provide a T2 example in the RAG setting.
-By examining these examples side by side, readers can develop an intuitive understanding of how these paradigms differ in objectives, update signals, and learning dynamics.
+For each application, we present paired A1 and A2 examples sharing the same tool-call action (document retrieval or code execution), allowing a direct contrast between tool-feedback-based adaptation (A1) and agent-output-based adaptation (A2).
+We also provide a T2 example in the RAG setting.